interbrite/letsencrypt-vesta/README.md

 The Apache configuration is recommended for any server running Apache (with or without Nginx).

 1. Symlink the Apache conf file in your Apache conf.d directory.
 This enables Apache to properly serve the validation files from the webroot directory above.

-    `Depending on OS version:
+        Depending on OS:
         ln -s /usr/local/letsencrypt-vesta/letsencrypt.conf /etc/httpd/conf.d/letsencrypt.conf
-    ln -s /usr/local/letsencrypt-vesta/letsencrypt.conf /etc/apache2/conf.d/letsencrypt.conf`
+        ln -s /usr/local/letsencrypt-vesta/letsencrypt.conf /etc/apache2/conf.d/letsencrypt.conf

 2. Restart Apache to pick up the configuration change.

-    `Depending on OS version:
+        Depending on OS:
         service httpd restart
-    service apache2 restart`
+        service apache2 restart

 ### Nginx Configuration

 The Nginx configuration is best suited to servers _not_ running Apache.
 On servers running both web servers, the Apache configuration is recommended.

 1. Add the following to any of the Nginx virtual host configuration templates you plan to use.
 Templates can be found in /usr/local/vesta/data/templates/web/nginx and /usr/local/vesta/data/templates/web/nginx/php5-fpm.
 You should add this block along with the other "location" blocks in the file and before the "location @fallback" block, if one exists.

-    `location /.well-known/acme-challenge {
+        location /.well-known/acme-challenge {
             default_type text/plain;
             root /etc/letsencrypt/webroot;
-    }`
+        }

 2. Reapply the modified template to each existing account with the following command.
 This will enable existing sites to use Let's Encrypt certificates.

-    `/usr/local/vesta/bin/v-rebuild-web-domains USERNAME`
+        /usr/local/vesta/bin/v-rebuild-web-domains USERNAME

 3. Restart Nginx to pick up the configuration changes.

-    `service nginx restart`
+        service nginx restart

 Updating
 --------

 To ensure you are using the latest version of letsencrypt-vesta, run the following:

-    `cd /usr/local/letsencrypt-vesta
+    cd /usr/local/letsencrypt-vesta
-    git pull origin master`
+    git pull origin master